objectiser/java-agent-spring-boot-example/README.md

 docker run -p 8180:8080 jboss/hawkular-apm-server-dev
 ```

-For this example, we will run the Hawkular APM server on port 8180, and the example on port 8080.
+For this example, we will run the Hawkular APM server on port 8180, and the example services on port 8080 and 8090 respectively.

 Create a separate command window for each service, and run the following commands from the service's sub-folder: